 Jump to navigation

 The introduction of new standards for English Language Learners has resulted in an increase in rigor and a focus on academic language.
-With this shift, language service models that isolate language development from content, such as pull-out or ESL classes, are becoming less common as school districts refocus on language instruction that is embedded within high-quality, well-scaffolded content instruction.
+With this shift, language service models that isolate language objectives from content, such as pull-out or ESL classes, are becoming less common as school districts refocus on language instruction that is embedded within high-quality, well-scaffolded content instruction.

 When creating content-based language instruction, educators must develop unit and lesson content that allows ELs to access the same rigorous, standards-based, grade-level content.
 In particular, educators need to develop content-based language objectives, which clarify how students will develop language within content instruction.